 When gear associated with commercial or recreational fishing breaks free, is abandoned, or becomes otherwise lost in the aquatic environment, it becomes derelict gear.
 In commercial fisheries, trawl nets, gillnets, long lines, purse seines, crab and lobster pots, and other material, are occasionally lost to the aquatic environment.
-Recreational fisheries also contribute to the problem, mostly via lost crab pots.
+The gear used in the proposed actions are gillnets, purse seines, beach seines and hook and line gear.